hfoffani/PID-controller/README.md

     I == 0.00003 (with a 25 slots window)
     D == 1.6

-For reference, the throtle controller has PID of 0.1, 0 and 0 respectevily.
+For reference, the throttle controller has PID of 0.1, 0 and 0 respectively.

 ---